-Our Austin urologists develop a treatment plan based on a patient’s history and stage of cancer
+Urology Austin physicians develop a treatment plan based on several factors.

 Stages of testicular cancer

-- Stage 1—cancer is only found in the testicle
+- Stage 1—Cancer can only be found in a testicle.

-- Stage 2—cancer has spread and is also found in the lymph nodes located in the abdomen
+- Stage 2—Cancer has spread into lymph nodes located in the abdomen.

-- Stage 3—cancer has spread to other areas beyond the testicles and abdominal lymph nodes, like the liver and the lungs
+- Stage 3—Cancer has metastasized to parts of the body including lymph nodes, the liver, and the lungs.

-When our Austin urologists have staged a patient’s cancer and considered medical history, they develop a treatment plan that will meet each patient’s unique needs.
-There are four standard treatments or combination of these methods used to treat testicular cancer:
+When Urology Austin physicians have staged a patient’s cancer, and evaluated their medical history, they will develop a treatment plan that will meet the unique needs of each patient.
+There are four standard treatments or combination of treatments used to address testicular cancer.

 Surgery for testicular cancer

-Typically, the first form of treatment is to surgically remove the testicle that contains cancer.
-In most cases, the testicle will be removed from the scotum, regardless of the stage of the cancer.
-If a patient is Stage 1, that may be the only treatment necessary, but we will continue to monitor the patient with scans and blood tests.
-If the patient is Stage 2 or 3, he may require other treatments such as radiation or chemotherapy, as well as surgery to remove some lymph nodes.
+Typically, the first form of treatment is to surgically remove the testicle containing cancer.
+In most cases, the testicle will be removed regardless of its stage.
+If the cancer is designated as Stage 1, removal of the testicle may be the only treatment necessary.
+However, the physician will continue to monitor the patient with imaging and blood tests.
+If the patient is Stage 2 or 3, they may require additional treatments such as radiation or chemotherapy, along with surgical removal of some lymph nodes.
 Laparoscopy may be an option for lymph node removal.

 Radiation for testicular cancer

-If testicular cancer has spread to the lymph nodes, our Austin urologists may recommend radiation therapy, usually after surgery.
+If testicular cancer has spread to the lymph nodes, the urologists may recommend radiation therapy, usually following surgery.
 Radiation is primarily performed to eradicate any cancer cells that have spread to the lymph nodes.

 Chemotherapy for testicular cancer

-Another method we use to kill cancer cells is chemotherapy.
-Laparoscopy may be an option for lymph node removal.
-Chemotherapy may be used with Stage 2 or 3 patients to help destroy cancer in the lymph nodes or cancer that has spread to other areas of the body.
+Another method used to kill cancer cells is chemotherapy.
+Chemotherapy may be recommended for patients with Stage 2 or 3 cancer to destroy cancerous cells in lymph nodes or when cancer has spread to other parts of the body.

 High-dose chemotherapy with stem cell transplant

 When testicular cancer reoccurs after standard chemotherapy, high-dose chemotherapy, accompanied by a stem cell transplant may be necessary.
-This treatment isn’t needed in most cases of testicular cancer.
+However, this treatment isn’t required in most cases of testicular cancer.

-Our Austin urologists have the expertise and training to effectively treat testicular cancer.
-If you are concerned about a lump or mass you have found, or if you have already been diagnosed with testicular cancer, contact us to make an appointment with one of our urologists.
+Our urologists have the expertise and training for diagnosing and treating testicular cancer.
+If you are concerned about a lump or mass found during self-examination, or if you have already been diagnosed with testicular cancer, contact our office to make an appointment with one of our urologists.